Stevyn Colgan

 Stevyn Colgan (born 11 August 1961) is a British writer, artist and speaker.

 Colgan was a police officer in London 1980–2010.
 He was then a researcher and scriptwriter for the BBC TV series QI and the regular QI Annuals, and for QI's BBC Radio 4 sister show The Museum of Curiosity until 2018.
 He co-presents the We'd Like A Word books and authors podcast.

-He is a keen forager and has been a lifelong student of British folklore and folk culture.
+He is interested in British folklore and folk culture.

 He was declared 'Greatest British Eccentric 2025' by the Eccentric Club of Great Britain.

 Career

 Police

 Colgan joined the Metropolitan Police Force in 1980.
 He was awarded the Police Long Service and Good Conduct Medal in 1993 and the Queen's Golden Jubilee Medal in 2003.
 He retired from the police in February 2010 after completing 30 years' service.

 In later service, Colgan was a member of the award-winning Met Police Problem Solving Unit that used behavioural economics and creative thinking to tackle issues that did not respond to traditional policing/enforcement methods.
 He sat on several Home Office working groups and is an expert on problem-oriented policing.
 He worked closely with the UK Home Office and the UCL Jill Dando Institute of Crime Science.
 He has lectured and taught extensively throughout the UK and US and elsewhere and now lectures in a private capacity and at Buckinghamshire New University.

 He was a judge for the 2013 Transmission Awards for Innovative Thinking.